pvjambur/Dhyana_VR/README.md

 ## About us

-The collaborators of this GitHub repository are Pranav V Jambur and Smruthi S Kadgadkai We are pursuing our bachelors in 'Computer Science' and "Information Science' respectively in R V College of Engineering, Bengaluru, Karnataka, India.
+The collaborators of this GitHub repository are Pranav V Jambur and Smruthi S Kadagadkai We are pursuing our bachelors in Engineering.

-Our academic year started in mid-2023, and we will be graduating in mid-2027.

-We are hackathon enthusiasts and would thank 'Caltech University' and 'Devpost' for providing this amazing opportunity to present our pitch.